luapower/libpng/libpng.md

         * also called once for non-interlaced images.
         * also called on error, as `render_scan(nil, true, scan_number, error)`, where `scan_number` is the scan number that was supposed to be rendering next and `error` the error message.

-For more info on decoding process and options, read the [libpng documentation] (have coffee/ibuprofen ready).
+For more info on decoding process and options, read the [libpng doc] (have coffee/ibuprofen ready).

 The returned image object is a table with the fields:
     * `pixel`, `orientation`, `stride`, `data`, `size`, `w`, `h`: image format and dimensions and pixel data.